MarketLou/xclusive-medusa/medusa-xclusive-backend/README.md

 Learn more about [Medusa's architecture](https://docs.medusajs.com/learn/introduction/architecture) and [commerce modules](https://docs.medusajs.com/learn/fundamentals/modules/commerce-modules) in the Docs.

-## 🎯 Custom Invite System Implementation
+## 🎯 Custom Invite System Implementation ✅ COMPLETED & WORKING

-This Medusa v2.8.4 backend includes a fully functional invite system with email notifications via Resend.
+This Medusa v2.8.4 backend includes a **fully functional invite system** with email notifications via Resend.
+The system is now **production-ready and working end-to-end**.
 Below is the complete implementation and troubleshooting guide.

 ### ✅ **Major Breakthrough: enableEmails Boolean/String Fix**